Our research and community and global partnerships give students and faculty the chance to have positive, lasting impacts around the world.

+Faculty in AHSS may apply for grants ranging from $250 - $1500.
 All appointed faculty are welcome to apply; however, priority will be given to tenure-line faculty because of the scholarly and creative requirements of the position.

 Funds cannot be used for transportation to and from DIA or for airport parking.
 The University provides an Eco-pass that covers the cost of Skyride.

 Funds for meals are a low priority and may not be awaded depending upon the number of proposals.

 Applicants for international venues should consult the Office of Sponsored Programs for per diem guidelines.

 If a faculty member is requesting funding for professional conference activity, departmental professional travel funds allotted to that faculty member should first be depleted.
 If funds are being requested for a future professional conference that occurs in the next fiscal year (after July 1), the proposal must detail (e.g. with an acceptance of a conference paper proposal) exactly how the departmental professional travel funds that become available in that new fiscal year will be depleted.

 Faculty members may apply for reimbursement of costs incurred since July 1, 2013.